wpsharks/s2member-kb/tutorials/2015/122-s2member-rolescapabilities.md

 When you install s2Member it integrates seamlessly with an existing WordPress concept that facilitates varying degrees of permission across different portions of a site or service (including the back-end of WordPress itself).
 So Roles/Capabilities are not something new that s2Member introduces, it simply works with and customizes an existing WordPress community concept: [WordPress Roles/Capabilities](http://codex.wordpress.org/Roles_and_Capabilities)

 For example, you probably already know that site owners are normally WordPress Administrators.
 A WordPress "Administrator" being your **Role** on the site.
 This Administrator Role grants you the ability to do certain things, because it includes many different **Capabilities** (e.g., `edit_posts`, `install_plugins`, etc).
-To learn more about Roles/Capabilities in the WordPress core, please see [this article](http://codex.wordpress.org/Roles_and_Capabilities) in the WP Codex.
+To learn more about Roles/Capabilities in WordPress, see [this article](http://codex.wordpress.org/Roles_and_Capabilities).

 ## s2Member Roles/Capabilities (Including bbPress Support)